baselkikhia/Getting-and-Cleaning-Data-Course-Project/README.txt

 - features.txt: List of all features.
 - activity_labels.txt: Links the class labels with their activity name.

-- Tidy_data.txt: this file has the merged data from the train and the test data sets.
+- tidy_data.txt: this file has the merged data from the train and the test data sets.
 It has 10299 observations.
 Tidy_data has been modified to have a column called “Person_ID” (it refers to the person who performed the activity), and a column called “Activity” (it refers to the performed activity).
 The rest of the columns are features that has mean or std calculation.
 Tidy_data.txt  has 10299 observations with 81 variables (Person_ID, Activity, and 79 features)

-- Results_mean.csv contains the average of each variable from Tidy_data.txt for each activity and each subject.
+- Results_mean.txt contains the average of each variable from tidy_data.txt for each activity and each subject.